Tushansu/datasciencecoursera/README.md

 # datasciencecoursera
-Its a repository built as aprt of my project work on coursera .
+Its a repository built as a part of my project work on coursera .